Resident Assistant Manpreet Suri spelling “UMBC” using the American Sign Language alphabet.

 Note: If course permission is needed, email Dr. Laila M. Shishineh (lailams@umbc.edu).

-This course will meet synchronously online on Tuesdays and in person on Thursdays.
+This class will meet asynchronously online on Tuesdays and in person on Thursdays.

 In order to move into ASL 102 to meet the language requirement, this course must be completed with a grade of “C” or higher.